kSiadat/mtDNA_project/posts/diary.md

 Fixed the error where the line plots didn't reach all of the way around the circos diagram.
 Did so by making the part of the D-loop that went beyond the sequence length start again at 0.
 Because of the way circos works though, this has created an issue where it looks a bit wierd.

 Added lines to seperate the different genes on the circos diagram, and changed the outline colour to black so it is more visible.
+Made the D-loop label be in a better position.